cristivalea/root-cause-analysis/docs/PROJECT_CONTEXT.md

 4. Primary user is the **Problem Manager**; reviewer is the **Technical Expert**.
 5. The **Incident Manager is not a user**; incidents, CMDB and logs are mocked.
 6. The AI does the research and correlation that used to be manual; the human approves.
-7. The output is a **structured final RCA backed by evidence** — not a Known Error and not a Change Request.
+7. The output is a **structured final RCA backed by evidence**.
+It may recommend a workaround and say that a change is likely needed, but it never creates a Known Error and never opens a Change Request.
 8. The AI output must always say **"Candidate Root Cause / Hypothesis"**, never "Root Cause". `final_root_cause` stays `null` until the Technical Expert validates.